Mode X

 Planar memory arrangement splits the pixels horizontally into groups of four.
-For any given byte in PC video memory, four pixels on screen can be accessed depending on which plane(s) are enabled.
+For any given byte in video memory, four pixels on screen can be accessed depending on which plane(s) are enabled.
 This is more complicated for the programmer, but the advantages gained by this arrangement—primarily the ability to use all 256 KB of VGA memory for one or more display buffers, instead of only one quarter of that (64 KB)—were considered worthwhile by many.